 Benefits of Trees

 Trees are property that, just like your house, can have monetary value.
-The International Society of Arboriculture provides a summary of the value of trees.
 The US Forest Service provides an in-depth accounting of benefits of the urban forest.

 The National Arbor Day Foundation has information on tree identification.